- Search Graduate Jobs

 - Volunteer to run a fundraising campaign or event to get experience running projects and events.

 - Start a business or become a contractor – tutor other students, sell products on eBay, create prototypes and wireframes to get more experience.

 - Do a course.
 See what your university has to offer.
 Many universities now have courses in entrepreneurship and enterprise or offer workshops on related topics, such as networking and innovative thinking.

 - Once you've got a solid idea, enter a start-up competition so you're forced to flesh out your plans and test your idea thoroughly.
 You might just get some game-changing feedback.

-- Start networking and see if there are any ways to partner up with other people offering a complementary service.
+- Start networking and see if there are any ways to partner up with other people offering a complimentary service.
 You never know how you might be able to help each other.